Enrique8191/book-1/README.md

 > Protocols are far better than APIs because they invite multiple competing implementations of the same thing.
 They debug themselves over time by virtue of non-interaction between peers.
 And they open up the design space, rather than closing it down.
 In a distributed world, we should not be slaves to API designs by large mega-corporations, but be masters of the protocols.

-IrisMQ does not care what frameworks you use.
-It is your choice.
-It's anything goes.
+IrisMQ does not care what frameworks or libraries you use.
+It's your choice.
+It's anything goes the way computing should be.

 #### Supported [client libraries](http://nsq.io/clients/client_libraries.html) for NSQ: